EliFarrer/startup/Notes/javascript.md

   "license": "ISC",
   "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1" }
+    "test": "echo \"Error: no test specified\" && exit 1" "dev": "node main.js"
   }
+  "runtimeArgs": ["--watch"],
+}
 ```
+Note that `dev` is a command that is run when we do `npm run dev` which will run `node main.js`.

+Note that `runtimeArgs` will add `--watch` as a parameter, so when you do `npm run dev`, it will actuall do `node --watch main.js`.
+This makes it so that node will restart automatically when you make a change while debugging.

 > when you add dependencies, `npm` will create `package-lock.json` which contains the versions of packages and the `node_modules` directory which contians all the package source code.
 Don't check these into github!